 At this point, please test your work with the tools you found in this Getting Started tutorial.
 Windows users can use Postman to send HTTP requests to the adapter and Linux users can use

 curl as explained in section Validating XML against Schema.
-You can also use the Test Pipeline screen as explained in section Run and Debug an Adapter.
+You can also use the Test Pipeline screen (Testing Pipelines).
 Mind the primary key constraint of the database.
 Either give each booking document a unique

 id, or apply SQL query